fischerjason/cooper-sms/docs/opt-in.md

 ## Verbal Consent Process

-Verbal consent is obtained directly between the prospective recipient and the Cooper administrator before the recipient's mobile number is entered into Cooper.
+Verbal consent is obtained during a direct one-to-one conversation between the prospective recipient and the Cooper administrator, either in person or by telephone, before the recipient’s mobile number is entered into Cooper.

 The administrator uses the following consent disclosure: